CSDT-ECI/Andres-Marcelo-Outout-Api/REFACTORING_SUGGESTIONS.md

 ### Auth
 - in [StatelessAuthenticationFilter.java](src%2Fmain%2Fjava%2Foutout%2Fsecurity%2FStatelessAuthenticationFilter.java) JWT Token should have more information about the user and should be validated properly (expiration, issuer, etc.)

+### Tests
+- As there are no Service or repository classes, there are no tests for them.
+The tests should be added for the service and repository classes and make unit testing for each service.
+- The tests should be more descriptive and should cover more scenarios.